 Without a classroom to offer a “safe space” for feedback, I’m going tackle some of my significant other’s pasta faux pas right here, in hopes that I can save all of us from consuming the aftermath of similar missteps.

-Read on for the common mistakes and how to fix them.
-And make sure to pop by the comments section if you have some tales and tips of your own!
+Read on for some frequently asked questions about GF pasta, how to cook gluten-free pasta perfectly every time, and some gluten-free dinner ideas for using up your noodles.
+Also make sure to pop by the comments section if you have some tales and tips of your own!

 1. They substitute ounce for ounce.

 Gluten-free flours have a different density than regular all-purpose white flour.
 This is one of the reasons why gluten-free baking is not as simple as subbing cup-for-cup (and why Thomas Keller is a genius for figuring out a special blend where you can).
 The same is true for gluten-free pasta.
 If a recipe calls for 1 pound of regular pasta, the cooking the gluten-free equivalent is going to be far too much.
 And that means all the other quantities—sauces, add-ins–will be off as well.

 For example, Bionaturae’s GF pasta weighs 12 ounces, while the same bag of regular pasta is 16 ounces.
 This ratio varies depending on the brand and what gluten-free pasta is made from (usually rice, corn, quinoa, or a combination), but gluten-free pasta brands tend to be around 12 ounces.

 The best rule of thumb I can offer is to go by servings.
 One package of pasta is usually 4 servings, regardless of whether it’s gluten-free.
 Most recipes are also scaled for 4 people.
 So using the entire package of gluten-free pasta tends to be the correct amount to use in the dish regardless of weight.